 - At times, the analysts who want to use the data have no knowledge about how to do so as it is quite challenging to do mining in data lakes.
 Thus, they lose relevance and momentum after some time.
 Organizations need to work on removing this barrier for analysts.

 - As we have a lot of disorganized data in data lakes, it is not fresh or current enough to be used in production.
-Hence, the data in these lakes remain in the pilot mode and never put to production.
+Hence, the data in these lakes remain in the pilot mode and are never put into production.

 - Unstructured data may lead to unusable data.